baxysquare/baxy-retroarch-themes/uni/icons/README.md

 # BAXY Icons for Libretro/Lakka/RetroArch
-The following files are the complete archive of the themes created for the Libretro project that end up in the Lakka OS and RetroArch App.
+The following files are the complete archive of the icon sets created for the Libretro project that end up in the Lakka OS and RetroArch App.

 ## BAXY Active Series
 * **RetroActive Icons** are the flagship design of the Active series.
 The set was designed to give users an alternative to Kivutar's Monochrome theme by providing a quality full-color theme for the XMB.
 The set was spun off of RetroActive Marked in order to provide a clean user experience.
 RetroActive icons avoid branding unless it's necessary for recognizability.